gopherpit/gopherpit/templates/fragments/doc.md

   - `X-RateLimit-Retry`: Seconds remaining until new requests are permitted when limit is reached.

 If `X-Ratelimit-Limit` header is absent, no limit is enforced.

+When rate limit is reached, a [Too Many Requests](#response-429) response will be returned.

 ## 6. Resources